 Therapy to assist patients in avoiding complications of narcotic overdose include implants and depot injections of naltrexone.
 First appearing in the 1990s, commercial preparations provide sustained release of naltrexone.
 However, the 3-year mortality rates using naltrexone sustained release and methadone maintenance are similar.[46]

-In March of 2015, the United States Department of Health and Human Services identified expanded use and distribution of naloxone as a priority area to reduce opioid use disorders and overdose.
+In 2015, the United States Department of Health and Human Services identified expanded use and distribution of naloxone as a priority area to reduce opioid use disorders and overdose.
 Both prescribers and pharmacists can play a role in overdose prevention.[47]

 Coprescribing naloxone to primary care patients prescribed opioids for pain may reduce the risk of opioid toxicity.
 Coffin and colleagues reported that patients who received a naloxone prescription had 47% fewer opioid-related emergency visits per month in the 6 months after receipt of the prescription and 63% fewer visits after 1 year, compared with patients who did not receive naloxone.
 The study was not randomized; naloxone was more likely to be prescribed to patients receiving higher doses of opioids and those with an opioid-related ED visit in the past 12 months.[48]

-The US Food and Drug Administration has approved a hand-held auto-injector that can be prescribed to family members or caregivers for treating a person known or suspected to have had an opioid overdose.[49]
-In addition, organizations that provide naloxone kits to laypersons are proliferating across the United States.[50]
+The US Food and Drug Administration (FDA) has approved a hand-held auto-injector that can be prescribed to family members or caregivers for treating a person known or suspected to have had an opioid overdose.[51]
+In addition, organizations that provide naloxone kits to laypersons are proliferating across the United States.[52, 50] In 2023, the FDA approved over-the-counter sale of naloxone nasal spray.[37]

 By the IV or ET route, the onset of action of naloxone is 1-2 minutes.
 A second dose can be repeated every 2-3 minutes.
-With IM or SC administration, onset is 2-5 minutes.D iscontinue treatment as soon as the desired degree of opioid reversal is achieved.
-Higher doses may be necessary to reverse methadone, diphenoxylate, propoxyphene, butorphanol, pentazocine, nalbuphine, designer drugs, or veterinary tranquilizers.
+With IM, SC, or IN administration, onset is 2-5 minutes.
+Discontinue treatment as soon as the desired degree of opioid reversal is achieved.
+Higher doses may be necessary to reverse the effects of methadone, diphenoxylate, propoxyphene, butorphanol, pentazocine, nalbuphine, designer drugs, or veterinary tranquilizers.

 Nalmefene (Revex) and naltrexone are newer opioid antagonists that have longer half-lives than naloxone (4-8 h and 8-12 h vs 1 h).
 The routine use of a long-acting antagonist in the patient who is unconscious for unknown reasons is not recommended.
 In addition, the fear of precipitating prolonged opioid withdrawal likely prevents the widespread use of these antagonists for emergency reversal of opiate intoxication.